dotnet/android/Documentation/guides/JavaDependencyVerification.md

 </dependencyManagement>
 ```

-Dependency information cannot be accurately determined without also having access to these additional POM files, and will results in errors like:
+Dependency information cannot be accurately determined without also having access to these additional POM files, and will results in an error like:

 ```
-error : Unable to resolve POM for artifact 'com.squareup.okio:okio-parent:1.17.4'. error : Could not verify Java dependencies for artifact 'com.squareup.okio:okio:1.17.4' due to missing POM files.
-See other error(s) for details.
+error : Unable to resolve POM for artifact 'com.squareup.okio:okio-parent:1.17.4'.
 ```

 In this case, we need to provide the POM file for `com.squareup.okio:okio-parent:1.17.4`: